brayden-s-haws/chat_with_resume/README.md

 * Add your name to the H2 on line 51
 * Fill out your intro and prompt examples on line 52
 * Change chatbot name/icon on  line 79

+___

+### Personal Progress
+* What I learned: How to use Clarifai's API's for RAG and inference
+* What I wish I had done differently: I wish I had not used an out of the box solution like Clarifai and instead forced myself to learn how to generate and store embeddings.
+Also I should have made a more visually pleasing frontend.
+I made something that works but doesn't look great.
+* What I want to learn next: How to properly generate, store, and retrieve embeddings.